Dominican Citizenship Requirements & Transcription Process

 I was born in the United States—how do I get the apostille?

 The apostille must be issued by the Secretary of State of the state where you were born.
-It does not arrive automatically with the certificate—you must request the apostille specifically.
-Ask us if you're unsure what you received.
+It does not arrive automatically—you must request it specifically.

 Can you obtain missing Dominican records for me?

 Yes.
-We routinely retrieve Dominican birth, marriage, divorce, and death certificates and can search historical archives when required.
-We can also help your Dominican parent obtain their own birth certificate if they need it to get a new cédula.
-We'll confirm feasibility and quote any retrieval costs in advance.
+We routinely retrieve Dominican birth, marriage, divorce, and death certificates.
+We'll confirm feasibility and quote any retrieval costs (US$295) in advance.